nus-cs2103-AY2021S2/tp/docs/team/tlylt.md

 - **Project management**:

-  - Managed releases `v1.4` on GitHub
+  - Contributed to gathering of discussion topics and updating of meeting minutes in weekly team meetings.

 - **Enhancements to existing features**:

-  - Updated various custom feedback messages in the result display for commands
+  - Updated various custom feedback messages in the result display for commands.
   - Wrote additional tests for existing features to increase coverage.

 - **Documentation**: